andrjas/data_check/docs/development.md

 For unit tests an in-memory SQLite database that is integrated into Python is used.

-Run `pytest` to execute the unit tests.
+Run `pytest` inside the virtual environment to execute the unit tests.

 ### Integration tests